CUSTOMER ANALYTICS2025-12-02

 Stop sending surveys immediately if someone becomes your customer.
 Don't forget to follow the following regarding frequency:

-- NPS provides you with the complete emotion of a customer for your brand.
+1. NPS provides you with a complete measure of customer emotion for your brand.

 Your goal is to improve the NPS score, so you have to send NPS surveys periodically.